Bisexual pornography

 Painting by Édouard-Henri Avril depicts two men and a woman having a threesome.

 Bisexual pornography is a genre of pornography that most typically depicts men and at least one woman who all perform sex acts on each other.
-While a sex scene involving women and one man who all perform sex acts on each other might occasionally be identified or labeled as bisexual, it typically is not labeled that way.
+While a sex scene involving women and only one man who all perform sex acts on each other might occasionally be identified or labeled as bisexual, it typically is not labeled that way.

 History

 Representations of bisexual eroticism have been found in ancient Etruscan tomb paintings that feature homosexual activity combined with heterosexual activity.